Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: Graphical models

 \begin{example} Let $G$ be the complete graph on $m$ nodes.
 The associated graphical model is the full cone of symmetric positive definite matrices.
 Its Zariski closure is $\vectorspace_G = \Sym(\CC^m)$.
 Hence this is Example~\ref{ex:full_model}. \end{example}

 A fundamental class of undirected graphical models is given by \emph{chordal} graphs, also known as \emph{triangulated} or \emph{decomposable} graphs.

 \begin{definition} Let $G = (V,E)$ be an undirected graph.
-A \emph{weak decomposition} of $G$ is a triple $A, B, C \subseteq V$ such that \begin{enumerate} \item $A, B$ and $C$ are pairwise disjoint with union $V$, \item $C$ separates $A$ from $B$, \item $C$ induces a complete graph. \end{enumerate} We denote such a decomposition by $G = A \amalg_C B$, after identifying a vertex set with its induced subgraph.
+A \emph{weak decomposition} of $G$ is a triple $A, B, C \subseteq V$ such that \begin{enumerate} \item $A, B$ and $C$ are pairwise disjoint with union $V$, \item $C$ separates $A$ from $B$; \resp{that is, every path from a vertex in $A$ to a vertex in $B$ passes through the set $C$, see~\cite[Chapter 13]{sullivant2018algebraic}.} \item $C$ induces a complete graph. \end{enumerate} We denote such a decomposition by $G = A \amalg_C B$, after identifying a vertex set with its induced subgraph.
 The notion of a \emph{chordal} graph can be defined recursively by saying that complete graphs are chordal and that a graph $G$ is chordal if it has a weak decomposition $G = A\amalg_C B$ where $A$ and $B$ are chordal. \end{definition}

 An alternative definition of a graph being chordal is that it has no $n$-cycle for $n \geq 4$ as an induced subgraph.
 See \cite[Sec 2.1]{Lau96} for the equivalence of these definitions.

 Chordal graphs have ML degree one~\cite{SU10}.
 We give an alternative proof of this result using the homaloidal PDE.
 Given a matrix $S \in \Sym(\CC^V)$ we denote by $S_A \in \Sym(\CC^A)$ its submatrix indexed by $A \subseteq V$.
 Dually, given a matrix $M \in \Sym(\CC^A)$, we pad it with zeros at positions in $V \backslash A$ to obtain a $(|V|\times |V|)$-matrix denoted by $[M]^V$.
 Define $[S^{-1}_A]^V \coloneqq [(S_A)^{-1}]^V$; i.e., it is the matrix $S_A$, inverted, then padded with zeros.